ygorcosta/wedeploy.com/ui/src/pages/tutorials/docker/you-made-it.md

 ---
 title: "You Made It!"
-description: "In this section, you'll learn how to deploy an application using WeDeploy Docker."
+description: "In this section, you'll learn how to deploy an application using Docker."
-tutorialTitle: "Getting started with WeDeploy Docker"
+tutorialTitle: "Getting started with Docker"
 parentId: "docker"
 layout: "tutorial"
 weight: 6